awave1/lecture-notes/grst205/midterm02.md

 5. Harsh treatment of allies alienates support:
   - e.g. Mytilene, revolted vs Athenian Empire (**428 BCE**), recaptured in **427 BCE**.
   - 'Mytilenaean Debate' in athens about how to treat the recaptured city
+6. After the war, Greece left vulnerable to attacks from Macedon

 ### Significances